Oliver-Goth/SS---Study-Point-Opgave-2/README.md

 # Project Name

 Welcome to the **Project Name** repository!
-This repo contains a [brief description of your project, e.g., a booking system built with React, TypeScript, and Fluent UI].
+This repo contains a [brief description of project].
 It is designed to be reusable as a foundation for similar applications.

 ---